Takako Hashimoto

 Time Series Visualization for the Specific Burst

 Then we count the number of tweets of each micro-cluster over time (E) during the target burst.
 In Figure 1 (E), the horizontal axis shows the time slots of the target burst, and the vertical axis shows the number of tweets of each micro-cluster that were posted at each time slot.
-The threshold $s$ and $s'$ that were explained in Section 3.3 and 3.4 respectively control the granularity of micro-clusters.
+The threshold and that were explained in Section 3.3 and 3.4 respectively control the granularity of micro-clusters.
 The graph shows the sub-topic growth.
 Through the visualization, we can understand the progress of the topic during the target burst, and infer the cause of the burst.

 Experimental Result